Limb Lengthening.us

 amputation or limb reconstruction?

-Dr. Paley Presidential Guest Speaker at the Swedish Orthopedic Society August 25-27, 2009 and a visiting Professor at the
+Dr. Paley Presidential Guest Speaker at the Swedish Orthopedic Society and a visiting Professor at the prestigious Karolinska

-prestigious Karolinska Institute in Stockholm August 23-24.
-He will lecture there on topics related to limb lengthening and
+Institute in Stockholm August 23-24.
+He will lecture there on topics related to limb lengthening and deformity correction.

 How did you answer the question?
 Twenty children who underwent amputation at one center were compared with 22